Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 - [SSDTTIME:](https://github.com/corpnewt/SSDTTime) A simple tool designed to make creating SSDTs simple.
 Supports macOS, Linux and Windows.
 This is where we will create our **SSDT-HPET & SSDT-PLUG**.
 It will also generate custom patches for your IRQ Conflicts which can be applied in the patches section of ACPI on your config.plist.

-- [CPUFriend:]( https://github.com/corpnewt/CPUFriendFriend) This Py script will inspect the frequency vectors of the X86PlatformPlugin plist matching your SMBIOS configuration and leverage acidanthera's CPUFriend ResourceConverter to help you optimize your power management configuration.
+- [CPUFriendFriend:]( https://github.com/corpnewt/CPUFriendFriend) This Py script will inspect the frequency vectors of the X86PlatformPlugin plist matching your SMBIOS configuration and leverage acidanthera's CPUFriend ResourceConverter to help you optimize your power management configuration.

 - [MountEFI:]( https://github.com/corpnewt/MountEFI) It's a script that mounts your EFI simply.